 These are the main techniques that I use to cope with my anxiety.
 You always have high points and low points, good days and bad days, and learning to cope requires practice.
 You will reach a point, through using the right coping techniques and speaking to someone you trust, when the things that you worry about get less frequent, and the anxiety you get becomes less of a monster and more of a partner that you work with.

-For more tips, advice and places you can get support if you are struggling with anxiety, check out our Find Help Guide to Anxiety.
+For more tips, advice and places you can get support if you are struggling, check out our guide to anxiety.